 Value -> https://www…

-After you have finished configuring the Push notification you selected, click on the Next button to advance to the next step in the process.
+After you have finished configuring the Push notification you chose, click on the Next button to advance to the next step.

 Region

-The Region step is where you define the virtual radius that will trigger the Push notification.
+The Region step defines the virtual perimeter (GeoFence area) where notifications will be triggered.
 The screenshot below shows one possible scenario where a GeoFence has been configured.

 • Entering the location